 Fasting blood glucose test.
 This measures the amount of sugar in your blood when you have not eaten for at least

-A1C (glycosylated hemoglobin) test.
-This measures your average blood sugar level over the last two to three months.
+Hemoglobin A1C (glycosylated hemoglobin) test.
+This measures your average blood sugar level over the last 2 to 3 months.

 What do my test results mean?

-If your blood glucose level is still high two hours after you've eaten, or if it is high one hour after a gestational diabetes glucose tolerance test, it could be a sign that you have an insulin-related problem.
+If your blood glucose level is still high 2 hours after you've eaten, or if it is

 How is this test done?